blackbat13/eternal-king/docs/characters/lorain.md

 Then she looked up—and saw *him*.

 Damien stood there, not as a king, but as a shadow given form.
 He’d come to watch empires crumble, not cradles break.
 But the woman’s eyes held no fear, only desperate, feral hope.
 She thrust the bundle into his arms.
-"Keep her *alive*," she rasped, her blood seeping into the snow.
+"Keep her *alive*" she rasped, her blood seeping into the snow.
 "Her name is Lorain. *Remember it*."
 Her last breath fogged the air, then vanished.

 The baby didn’t cry.
 She *glowed*.